Deaton History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

 Deaton Settlers in Canada in the 19th Century

-- William Deaton, aged 22, a labourer, arrived in Saint John, NB aboard the ship "Sea Horse" in 1833
+- William Deaton, aged 22, a labourer, who arrived in Saint John, New Brunswick aboard the ship "Sea Horse" in 1833

 - Jim Deaton, former American football coach